joy111joy/Learning-EJS/README.md

-# QAP3-Combined-MJ
+# Learning-EJS
-This repository contains the full node.js project for Semester 3, QAP 3
+This repository contains the full node.js code for a test project